 “The humidity in the air drops in the winter,” says Dr. Lisa Kellett, a Toronto-based dermatologist.
 “You have the cold, you have the wind and that causes what we call transepidermal water loss, or water loss in the skin.
 That’s why people have skin that is flaky.”

 What can you do to keep your skin healthy after a rough winter?
 Kellett offers this advice:

 - Skip the shower.
 If your skin is extra-dry in winter, switch from showers to baths only.
 Showers are more drying than baths, Kellett says.
 If your skin is extremely dry, she also recommends adding a few drops of moisturizing oil to your bath to keep skin hydrated.

 - Ditch the towel.
 The best way to lock moisture into the skin is to actually apply moisturizer directly on to wet skin.
 Grab your bottle of moisturizer after the bath and apply directly to damp skin, then pat dry.

 - Swap your soap.
 Some soaps, particularly harsh deodorant soaps, can be quite drying to your skin.
-Make sure you choose a gentle, moisturizing soap or body wash instead of grabbing your usual deodorant soap.
+Make sure you choose a gentle, moisturizing soap or Healthy Body wash instead of grabbing your usual deodorant soap.